enparadigm/sharpsell-documentations/sdk_docs/platform/android/using-sharpsell-android.md

 data.put("sharpsell_api_key", "sharpsell api key"); // API Key given by the sharpsell team data.put("user_unique_id", "");  // User unique id or user external id which is the id of the user which you are trying to login

-//Pass the below key to enable push notification to be recived on your device data.put("fcm_token", fcmToken);
+//Pass the below key to enable push notification to be received on your device data.put("fcm_token", fcmToken);

 //Only pass the below key if you want to update user fields